Why Are Astigmatism Contacts Uncomfortable?

 Eye conditions are a common cause of eye discomfort.
 Getting started with new contacts can affect existing eye symptoms or, in some cases, cause additional symptoms.

-MGD occurs when the meibomian glands either do not produce enough oil or produce oil of poor quality, causing faster tear evaporation.
+Meibomian Gland Dysfunction (MGD): MGD occurs when the meibomian glands either do not produce enough oil or produce oil of poor quality, causing faster tear evaporation.
 This can cause symptoms that make it harder to adjust to contacts, including dry eyes, blurred vision, and foreign body sensations.
-Patients with MGD may need frequent lens replacement or additional eye care.

-This condition causes inflammation and pain in the eye and the skin surrounding the eyelid.
-While the exact cause is unknown, ocular rosacea might occur due to genetic predisposition and environmental causes.
-Increased inflammation from ocular rosacea can make contact lens wear uncomfortable and patients may require additional treatment.
+Ocular Rosacea: This condition causes inflammation and pain in the eye and the skin surrounding the eyelid.
+Increased inflammation from ocular rosacea can make contact lens wear uncomfortable.

 Fit-Related Issues